Security

 ClickStream is built on the principle that operators should be able to verify our security posture without taking our word for it.
 Every sensitive pathway — raw-PII reveal, API key rotation, admin actions — is logged, rate-limited, and scoped to a specific operator identity.

 This page covers the production security posture.
-For day-to-day privacy controls (consent, banners, data residency), see Privacy & compliance.
+For day-to-day privacy controls (consent sources, data residency), see Privacy & compliance.

 Encryption at rest

 Every field containing raw PII is AES-256-GCM encrypted before it touches persistent storage, under a unique symmetric key per customer site.
-Keys are managed via Cloudflare's Secrets Store binding; the collector never sees plaintext keys — it requests encrypt / decrypt operations via a narrow API.
+Per-site keys are stored in ClickStream's configuration store and used in-memory at the edge during encrypt operations; raw values are never persisted unencrypted.

 Encrypted surfaces: